Tom3s/parallel-programming/lab-3/times.md

 - Time to calculate product for 50x50 matrix with batching: `2 ms`
 - Time to calculate product for 100x100 matrix with batching: `11 ms`
 - Time to calculate product for 250x250 matrix with batching: `117 ms`

+## Thread pool + Batching

+- Time to calculate product for 5x3 matrix with pool: `0 ms`
+- Time to calculate product for 10x10 matrix with pool: `0 ms`
+- Time to calculate product for 50x50 matrix with pool: `0 ms`
+- Time to calculate product for 100x100 matrix with pool: `4 ms`
+- Time to calculate product for 250x250 matrix with pool: `108 ms`

+## Conclusions

+- Bacthing helps _(can't be as parallel as a GPU :()_
+- Thread pool helps (prolly better allocation than me when manually creating threads)